 Email suppression lists

-Your email service provider keeps a suppression list to ensure that they don’t send messages from servers that rejected them before, or people who explicitly do not want messages from you.
+Your email service provider (ESP) keeps a suppression list to ensure that they don’t send messages from servers that rejected them before or from people who explicitly do not want messages from you.

 Your ESP adds an email address to its suppression list when: